MileHacker Logo

 Important Tip

-Before you leave, make a copy of your passport and visa (if applicable).
-Keep one copy with you (separate from the originals) and leave another copy with a trusted person at home.
+Before setting off, make a copy a copy of your passport and entry permit (where appropriate).
+Keep one copy with you (kept in a different place from the originals) and leave another copy with a trusted person at home.
 Also, store digital copies on a secure cloud service.

 Print Resources